-- Council at a Giance Established in 1989 as a regional forum to exchange information and engage - In long-term planning.
+- Established in 1989 as a regional forum to exchange information and engin long-term planning.
 Business, government, and non-profit organizations are represented.
-Members from Massachusetts, New Hampshire, Maine, New Brunswick, Nova Scotla, and U.S. and Canadian federal governments.
-Committees focus on habitat restoration, ecosystem monitoring, water quality, sustainable maritime industries, and other topics. - quarry, suscense manune industries, and other topics.
-Focal area: Cape Cod to southwest Nova Scotta Including ocean waters, rivers, and coastal lands. - Website: www.guifofmaine.org
+Members from Massachusetts, New Hampshire, Maine, New Brunswick, Nova Scotta, and U.S. and Canadian federal governments.
+Committees focus on habitat restoration, ecosystem monitoring, water quality, sustainable maritime industries, and other topics.
+Focal area: Cape Cod to southwest Nova Scotta including ocean waters, rivers, and coastal lands.
+Website: www.guifofmaine.org

-- Council Activities Scientific information for management Raising awareness about the Guif - Connecting people, organizations, and information in the region.
-Grants and awards Conferences and work - hops - Environmental monitoring
+- Council Activities

+Scientific information for management

+Raising awareness about the Gulf - Connecting people, organizations, and information in the region.
+Grants and awards - Conferences and workshops Environmental monitoring